enzsft/cli/README.md

 });
 ```

 Ok, so the above tests aren't "BAD TESTS"!
 They assert all the behaviour of the handler well enough.
 They'll even result in 100% test coverage!
 However...
 We injected a perfect options object each time.
-These tests would still pass with we changed the shorthand value for the capitalize option from `"c"` to `"b"`.
+These tests would still pass if we changed the shorthand value for the capitalize option from `"c"` to `"b"`.

 In order to combat this we provide a simple test utility function that allows us to invoke the command closer to how a user does!
 With a command string!